 Ryan/Ria isn’t the only person the Mirror has profiled who identifies as bi-gender.
 This profile of the person seen below ran last January, a few months after the Ryan/Ria piece ran, also falls into that two-gender category (and yes, both pictures below are of the same person):

-This is Layla, who hails from South Wales and is, as The Mirror trumpets, [reinsert breathless British reporter accent here] “living a unique double life both as a man — and a woman!” (“Unique”?
-But you just… *sigh* Tabloids…) Anyway, Layla was born as female and for a time in her teens considered herself a female-to-male transgender.
+This is Layla, who hails from South Wales and is, as the Mirror trumpets, [reinsert breathless British reporter accent here] “living a unique double life both as a man — and a woman!” (“Unique”?
+But you just did a… *sigh* Tabloids…) Anyway, Layla was born as female and for a time in her teens considered herself a female-to-male transgender.
 But she missed her feminine side and gradually realized she was bi-gender.
 That’s how she identifies today, dressing and presenting herself as female one day, yet turning around the next day and don a men’s shirt and tie to present as “Layton.”

 Just as with Ryan/Ria, Layla has different personalities to go with her gender presentations; she can be quiet yet giggly as Layla, yet can become fiery and outspoken as Layton.
 Whom she’s attracted to is also influenced by her gender presentation: Layla is attracted to boys, Layton to girls.
 And despite the “constant battle” (her words) with gender identity, Layla has gradually accepted both of her gender sides (Layla and Layton), and is working to raise awareness of bi-genderism, as well as help people who have issues with gender as well as sexuality.